RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## General navigation

 The built-in help system will provide a contextual summary of the available navigation options, but here's still a general overview.
-These are the inputs you mapped in the previous input device configuration step.
+These are the buttons optionally mapped in the previous input device configuration step.
 Note that this is not an exhaustive list, but it covers most situations.
+The button names are based on the Xbox 360 controller as that is the naming convention used by the SDL library which handles the controller input in ES-DE.

 The default keyboard mappings are shown in brackets.